 Homelessness in Auckland will be rare, brief and non-recurring

-From 2017 to 2019 we are contracted to find homes and provide on-going wrap-around support for 472 chronically homeless people in the City Centre, Central, South and West Auckland.
+We are contracted to find homes and provide on-going wrap-around support for 572 chronically homeless people in the City Centre, Central, South and West Auckland.

 Here's how we're doing